-The accompanying unaudited consolidated financial statements of Simon Property include the accounts of all majority-owned subsidiaries, and all significant inter-company amounts have been eliminated.
+The accompanying unaudited consolidated financial statements include the accounts of the Operating Partnership and its subsidiaries, and all significant inter-company amounts have been eliminated.
 Due to the seasonal nature of certain operational activities, the results for the interim period ended September 30, 2007 are not necessarily indicative of the results that may be obtained for the full fiscal year.